jprobinson/ltrain/README.md

-a UI for the Graham Ave stop
+a UI for the L train countdown clock